 About California Health Sciences University (CHSU)

-Founded in 2012 and envisioned by the Assemi family, California Health Sciences University (CHSU) offers a local option for those seeking to attend pharmacy or medical school and to help remedy the shortage of health care services offered in the Central Valley.
-We currently offer a four year Doctor of Pharmacy (PharmD) program and a Doctor of Osteopathic Medicine (DO) program.
+California Health Sciences University (CHSU) is accredited by the WASC Senior College and University Commission (WSCUC).
+Founded in 2012 and envisioned by the Assemi family, CHSU offers a local option for those seeking to attend pharmacy or medical school and to help remedy the shortage of health care services offered in the Central Valley.
+CHSU currently offers a Doctor of Pharmacy (PharmD) program and a Doctor of Osteopathic Medicine (DO) program.

 CHSU students enjoy the unique combination of high quality of life, affordable cost of living, and plentiful career opportunities in health care that the Valley provides.
-CHSU makes student achievement the highest priority through the Team-Based Learning (TBL) approach; innovative curricula and a culture of support, which includes academics, wellness, leadership and career services.
+CHSU makes student achievement the highest priority through our active learning approach; innovative curricula and a culture of support, which includes academics, wellness, leadership and career services.
 Students feel supported by their peers, the administration, faculty, and staff of the University, as well as the leadership, including the Board of Trustees.

 These partnerships have been vital to the success of the University and ultimately led to rapid growth, which has commanded a need for campus expansion.

 The California Health Sciences University campus is located in beautiful Clovis, California.
-The campus includes three buildings located on Clovis Avenue, near Highway 168 and Herndon Avenue, and one building located on Alluvial Avenue, near Highway 168 and Temperance Avenue.
-The 120 N. Clovis Avenue and 45 N. Clovis Avenue buildings house University Administrative offices and the College of Pharmacy.
-The 2500 Alluvial Avenue building houses the College of Osteopathic Medicine and the Simulation Center.
+The campus includes three buildings located on Clovis Avenue, near Highway 168 and Herndon Avenue, which house University Administrative offices and the College of Pharmacy.
+The newest building on Alluvial Avenue, near Highway 168 and Temperance Avenue, houses the College of Osteopathic Medicine and the Simulation Center.

 The CHSU Simulation Center has an In-Patient area that’s modeled to resemble the hospital environment and an Out-Patient area that’s designed to resemble a clinic or doctor’s office.
 The innovative CHSU Simulation Center was meticulously planned to enhance the interactive learning needs of today’s students, particularly concerning the foundations of medical and clinical wisdom.

-Other buildings being considered in the University’s campus expansion plan include up to nine additional College buildings, a research lab, a student center, a library, and an auditorium, along with support buildings.
+Other buildings being considered in the University’s campus expansion plan include up to nine additional Colleges, a student center, a library, and an auditorium, along with support buildings.
+The approximately 80 acre site provides plenty of space for decades of continued expansion.
 The campus could ultimately approach 2,000 students and nearly 300 faculty and staff in the future.

 Further development of the campus will occur in multiple phases as each new health science related college is established.
 The timing and specific discipline for each new program will be determined based on the need and opportunity for job placement within the region.
 CHSU plans to open up to 10 post-graduate colleges to train health care professionals in the coming years, the entire development and construction process will likely take up to 20 years.